The Ladies from the LadyGang Podcast Give Us a Peek Inside Their Closets - and Model Their Favorite Items!

-Whether we’re peeking inside Jennifer Lopez’s walk-in with its library-style ladder or ogling Khloé Kardashian’s meticulously-organized space, celebrity closets always leave us with major closet envy.
-So when the hosts of the LadyGang podcast offered a look into their wardrobes, from their biggest splurges to their best finds, we couldn’t resist taking the tour.
+Whether we’re peeking inside Jennifer Lopez’s walk-in with its library-style ladder or ogling Khloé Kardashian’s meticulously-organized space, celebrity closets always leave us with major envy.
+So when the hosts of the LadyGang podcast (which has a new episode today) offered a look into their wardrobes, from their biggest splurges to their best finds, we couldn’t resist taking the tour.
 And we’re giving you fair warning now, you’ll want to do an entire closet clean out to copy their chic styles as soon as you’re done reading this.

-If you haven’t listened to the LadyGang podcast yet (download episodes here to get caught up before they go twice weekly in May), it’s time to start.
-Hosted by Keltie Knight, an entertainment reporter for The Insider, Jac Vanek, a fashion designer and CEO of Jac Vanek, and Becca Tobin, who you know as Kitty Wilde on Glee, it’s inspired by their bottomless mimosa brunches (so, the best kind of girl talk).
+If you haven’t listened to the LadyGang podcast yet ( download episodes here to get caught up before they go twice weekly in May), it’s time to start.
+Hosted by Keltie Knight, an entertainment reporter for Entertainment Tonight, Jac Vanek, a fashion designer and CEO of Jac Vanek, and Becca Tobin, who you know as Kitty Wilde on Glee, it’s inspired by their bottomless mimosa brunches (so, the best kind of girl talk).
 Each week celebrity guests, including stars like Lea Michele and Destiny’s Child’s Michelle Williams, join the ladies for a raw, honest and hilarious look at what life is really like in Hollywood and answer questions from LadyGang listeners.

 We asked them all about their favorite items in their closets and they shared their sweetest style stories with us.
 What’s something they’ll never throw out?
 What’s the item they just can’t stop buying more of?
 Find out in their chic photo diary — where they model their favorite piece! — below.